Youth Birding Competition

 What does a mentor have to do?

-Mentors must commit to meeting with their teams at least 3 times before the event.
+Mentors must commit to meeting with their teams at least three times before the event.
 Mentors will also have access to:

 It is not necessary for the mentors to join the team on the day of the event, though they are welcome to.
 On the day of the competition the students cannot get any help finding or identifying birds from their chaperone/mentor.